-The Nominating and Corporate Governance Committee is currently composed of three directors: Mr. Molineaux, Mr. Humphries and Mr. Powell.
+The Nominating and Corporate Governance Committee is currently composed of two directors: Mr. Molineaux and Mr. Humphries.
 Mr. Molineaux currently serves as the chair of the Nominating and Corporate Governance Committee.
+Mr. Powell came off of the Nominating and Corporate Governance Committee, effective April 1, 2024.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee committee met four times during 2022.
+The Nominating and Corporate Governance Committee met four times during 2023.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website and www.aclaristx.com.